 (Note: Please be aware (especially everyone that knows us personally, lol) that the following examples are (mostly) works of my imagination and haven’t actually happened at our house.
 Others have, don’t get me wrong — but not these.
 I need to maintain a modicum of privacy for those under my care, y’all.)

-2) Sometimes public failure is effective, like the time they couldn’t find their name tag for work and got a note in their file for not wearing it.
+2) Sometimes public failure is effective, like when they couldn’t find their name tag for work and got a note in their file for not wearing it.

-3) Sometimes removal of privileges is a good route to take, like removing electronics from their life for a week because they wasted time playing Angry Birds instead of finishing the paper that was due.
+3) Sometimes removal of privileges is a good idea, like removing electronics from their life for a week because they wasted time playing Angry Birds instead of finishing the paper that was due.